 Temporary stage lighting can be installed in the sanctuary, making use of lamps borrowed from Fellowship Hall.
 There is also a spotlight in a second floor window at the back of the sanctuary.

 Two Turbosound iQ12s serve as mains, supplemented by two Turbosound iQ18B subwoofers and a Turbosound iQ8 center fill.
 Three Mackie SRM450s and four SRM350s are available as monitors, configurable in up to six channels.
 There are two Shure Beta87A condenser mics, one Shure Beta58 dynamic mic, one Sennheiser e945 dynamic mic, and eight Shure SM58 dynamic mics for vocals.
 We have two Shure SM81 condenser mics, three Shure SM57 dynamic mics, and one Sennheiser e609 dynamic mic for instruments.
 There is also an AKG D112 kick/bass mic and a Sennheiser e604 snare drum mic.
 There is one Rupert Neve RNDI direct box and five Radial JDI direct boxes.
 There is a Mackie DL32R 32-channel digital mixer that is controlled via WiFi by MasterFader software running on an iPad.
 The mixer has Onyx+ microphone preamplifiers and a full digital signal processing suite that includes equalization, compression/limiting/gating, and reverb.
-There is also a Baldwin baby grand piano with a Helpinstill pickup system in Fellowship Hall, a Mason and Hamlin grand piano in the sanctuary, and a Yamaha PF P100 Clavinova.
+There is also a Baldwin baby grand piano with a Helpinstill pickup system in Fellowship Hall and a Mason and Hamlin grand piano in the sanctuary.

 The mixer can record raw tracks to a hard disk.
 We can add a couple of house mics to supplement the channels that feed the house mix to create the basis for a live recording.
 The band KBMG recorded most of its album It’s A Beautiful World at the Old Sloop.